WaqarMuzzamil/mobile-automation-appium/README.md

 2. Download the latest APK file (e.g., `Android-MyDemoApp.apk`).
 3. Place the APK in your project at:
    ```
-   app/apk/{appname}.apk
+   app/android/demo-app.apk
    ```
-   (e.g., `app/apk/Android-MyDemoApp.apk`)
+   (e.g., `app/android/demo-app.apk`)
-4. Update your `wdio.conf.ts` to point to the correct APK path if needed.
+4. The framework is pre-configured to use this path in all environments.

 ## 🔐 secrets.ts Configuration